Our Grants

 Our approach

-The Vincent Fairfax Family Foundation acknowledges the Gadigal people of the Eora Nation as the Traditional Custodians of the land on which we work, and extends this acknowledgement to all Traditional Custodians of nations.
-We pay respect to Elders past, present and future, and to the continuation of cultural, spiritual and educational practices of Aboriginal and Torres Strait Islander peoples.
+The Vincent Fairfax Family Foundation acknowledges the Gadigal people of the Eora Nation as the Traditional Custodians of the land on which we work, and extends this acknowledgement to all Traditional Custodians of nations where we fund organisations and activities.
+We pay respect to Elders past and present, and to the continuation of cultural, spiritual and educational practices of Aboriginal and Torres Strait Islander peoples.

 Grants to individuals

-Applications for VFFF's Backing the Future grants program are currently closed.
+Applications for VFFF's Backing the Future grants are currently closed.
+Applications will reopen in August 2024 for our NSW round.
 Please visit our Backing the Future grants page to find out more information.

 What is a Backing the Future grant?